Dion Prewster: Professional career

 Prewster returned to the Sydney Kings for the 2016–17 NBL season, and in 14 games averaged 1.1 points.

 For the 2017 New Zealand NBL season, Prewster joined the Nelson Giants.

 In November 2017, Prewster signed with Paderborn Baskets of the German ProA.
 In 21 games, he averaged 7.2 points, 3.1 rebounds and 1.6 assists per game.

 In April 2018, Prewster joined the Hawke's Bay Hawks for the 2018 New Zealand NBL season.
 In October 2018, he re-signed with the Hawks for the 2019 season.

 In February 2020, Prewster signed with the Wellington Saints for the 2020 New Zealand NBL season, returning to the franchise for a third stint.
 However, the Saints withdrew from the 2020 season due to the COVID-19 pandemic.
 In November 2020, he re-signed with the Saints for the 2021 season.
 For the season, he was named league MVP, Most Outstanding Guard, Most Outstanding NZ Guard, Defensive Player of the Year and All-Star Five.
 The Saints' semi-final against the Auckland Huskies on 22 July 2021, Prewster recorded 12 points, 10 rebounds and 10 assists in a 99–73 win.

 On 20 July 2021, Prewster signed with Melbourne United for the 2021–22 NBL season.

 In February 2022, Prewster signed with the Sandringham Sabres for the 2022 NBL1 South season.

+On 23 May 2024, Prewster signed with the Wellington Saints for the rest of the 2024 New Zealand NBL season.

 National team career

 Prewster captained the Junior Tall Blacks at the 2009 FIBA Under-19 World Championship, where he averaged 10.4 points, 6.6. rebounds and 1.2 assists per game.

 In July 2015, Prewster earned his first Tall Blacks squad selection for their European tour, Stanković Cup campaign, and 2015 FIBA Oceania Championship campaign.
 He made his FIBA Oceania Championship debut on 18 August in Game 2 of their two-game series loss to Australia, appearing in the final 29 seconds of the match.

 In February 2020, Prewster played for the Tall Blacks against Guam in the 2021 FIBA Asia Cup qualifiers.

+In 2022, Prewster played for the Tall Blacks in the 2023 FIBA World Cup Asian Qualifiers.
+He returned to the Tall Blacks for further qualifiers in 2024.

+Coaching career

+In 2022, Prewster joined the support staff of the Shimane Susanoo Magic in the Japanese B.League.
+The following year, he was elevated to an assistant coach role by head coach Paul Henare.

-Personal
+Personal life

-Out the court, Prewster earned his degree in teaching.
+Off the court, Prewster earned his degree in teaching.